Sunday, 18 October 2020

 Images c Mark

 Its plumage was markedly dull in comparison to a Red breasted Flycatcher although the same in overall pattern.
-The main difference that I could see was its all black bill and tail coverts which were blacker than the tail.
+The main difference that I could see was its all black bill and upper tail coverts which were blacker than the tail.
 Its breast to my eyes did not show the classic grey wash contrasting with the white throat of a Red breasted Flycatcher and the fringes to its tertials were hardly pure white but seemed to have a buff hue.

 It was very small and when it flew the spread tail showed extensive white flashes either side of the all black central tail feathers.
 It would perch on dead vegetation or jutting rocks on the rockface and then fly out to catch insects in the air or sometimes from the rockface itself, swooping and diving at great speed.
 When it perched it had the habit of flicking its wings and moving its tail upwards at an angle as it fidgeted with nervous energy.